BlackDice/scent/readme.md

 	building = null

 Disposed component is stored in internal pool and will be used again when component of the same type is created again.
 For that reason you should not hold component reference anywhere if you plan to dispose it later.

+#### Validating types

+This might come in handy in some runtime situations, but it's probably more useful in unit tests.
+Take this feature as experimental.
+It can be removed in future if we decide that its cost overweights its usefulness.

+	(cBuilding instanceOf Component) is true
+	(Component.prototype.isPrototypeOf cBuilding) is true

+	(building instanceOf cBuilding) is true
+	(cBuilding.prototype.isPrototypeOf building) is true

 ### Entity as component collection